 helpful.

-Every situation is different, but many people choose to explore legal representation when one or more of the following factors are present:
+Every situation is different, but many people choose to explore legal consultation or representation when one or more of the following factors are present:

 - You have moderate or serious injuries, or ongoing pain